wp-plugins/events-planner/readme.txt

 = List of features =

-* All the data is stored in Wordpress tables (post, post meta, options...)  **No custom tables are used.**  As such, the plugin is powerful enough to let you add and retrieve any type of information that you would like to associate with the events.
+* All the data is stored in WordPress tables (post, post meta, options...)  **No custom tables are used.**  As such, the plugin is powerful enough to let you add and retrieve any type of information that you would like to associate with the events.
 With the tools in the Pro version, you don't have to wait for us to make changes to the data structure.
 You will be able to do it yourself, easily and safely.
 * You can use custom templates and custom Events Planner template tags for displaying event details.
 In the Pro version, you will have the option to select a different template for each event, and create your own.